 AERC’s mission is to rate, label and certify window attachments in order to help homeowners, architects and builders make informed decisions when it comes to buying energy-efficient products.
 Using a sophisticated process of material testing and window modeling, AERC gauges the degree to which a window attachment will improve the performance of that window in reducing heating and cooling usage.

-AERC certified products include Duette® (with the design inspired Alustra® Collection of Duette) and Applause® Honeycomb Shades in the Cellular Shade category, Sonnette® Cellular Roller Shades and select Designer Screen Shades in the Roller Shade category and Vignette® Modern Roman Shades in the newly created Roman Shade category.
+AERC certified products include Duette® (with the design inspired Alustra® Collection of Duette) and Applause® Honeycomb Shades in the Cellular Shade category, Sonnette® Cellular Roller Shades, select Designer Screen Shades and select Designer Roller Shades in the Roller Shade category and Vignette® Modern Roman Shades in the Roman Shade category.

 It is important to know how window treatments play a crucial role in providing energy efficiency and comfort in a home.
 It is also necessary to look at all four ways AERC measures energy efficiency for our products — U-factor, Solar Heat Gain Coefficient (SHGC), Cool Climate rating and Warm Climate rating.
 U-factor and Solar Heat Gain Coefficient (SHGC) are based on the fabric and shade properties.
 Cool Climate rating and Warm Climate rating are based on a behavioral study of how homeowners, on average, open and close their shades.